adi2381/py-blockchain/README.md

 `localhost:5000/transactions`

+### Wallet
-3. Wallet: creates a wallet.txt file with your port number that contains information regarding your wallet such as public key, private key
+creates a wallet.txt file with your port number that contains information regarding your wallet such as public key, private key

 * [POST] Generate Wallet: